>>> def simple_coroutine(): # (1)

 If

-is raised, delete the coroutine from theself.procs
+StopIterationis raised, delete the coroutine from theself.procsdictionary. -

 Otherwise, put the

-in the queue. -
+next_eventin the queue. -

 If the loop exits because the simulation time passed, display the number of events pending (which may be zero by coincidence, sometimes).

-Linking back to [with_match_ch], note that the Simulator.run
+Linking back to [with_match_ch], note that the Simulator.run method in Example 23 uses else blocks in two places that are not if statements:

 -